 It was an amazing time despite working in Arizona over the summer (seriously hot).
 I really felt like I had enough ownership to work on the project in my own way, while having lots of support from the surrounding team.
-Definitely was a model for me for how a good intern project should feel!

 This isn't a real picture of the machine of course.
 But it shows a general idea of how metrology is used and has some similarities (and a lot of differences) to the machine I worked on.
 Source: https://metrology.news/laser-profile-scanners-cutting-edge-performance-improves-production-quality-and-performance/